-Wintersinger JA, Dobson SM, Dick JE, Morris Q.
+Wintersinger JA, Dobson SM, Stein LD, Dick JE, Morris Q.

 Dentro SC, Leshchiner I, Haase K, Tarabichi M, Wintersinger J, Deshwar AG, Yu K, Rubanova Y, Macintyre G, Demeulemeester J, Vázquez-García I, Kleinheinz K, Livitz DG, Malikic S, Donmez N, Sengupta S, Anur P, Jolly C, Cmero M, Rosebrock D, Schumacher S, Fan Y, Fittall M, Drews RM, Yao X, Lee J, Schlesner M, Zhu H, Adams DJ, Getz G, Boutros PC, Imielinski M, Beroukhim R, Sahinalp SC, Ji Y, Peifer M, Martincorena I, Markowetz F, Mustonen V, Yuan K, Gerstung M, Spellman PT, Wang W, Morris QD, Wedge DC, Loo PV.